Item 3: Prefer Option and Result transforms over explicit match expressions

 Be clear, though: these helper functions still panic!, so choosing to use them is the same as choosing to panic!
 (Item 18).

 However, in many situations, the right decision for error handling is to defer the decision to somebody else.
 This is particularly true when writing a library, where the code may be used in all sorts of different environments that can't be foreseen by the library author.
-To make that somebody else's job easier, prefer Result to Option, even though this may involve conversions between different error types (Item 4).
+To make that somebody else's job easier, prefer Result to Option for expressing errors, even though this may involve conversions between different error types (Item 4).

 warning: unused `Result` that must be used